Stockman-Jr/rabbithole-publishing/README.md

       The user gets to see what games has been published and is being developed together with Rabbithole, which hopefully drives in more business.

 #### Apply Page:
+This page features a form for developers to send in an application for their game.
+The form is divided into two sections with h3 headings in the same style as the h2 headings in the about section - Introduction and Game Information.

 #### The Footer:
+  * Includes a heading and social media links, all which opens up in a new tab when clicked.
+    * The text "Project created for educational purposes only" was added because some of the images in the card section was sourced from talented artists, and I do not have the rights to them.
+These images will be credited and links to their art portfolios will be provided in this document.

 ### Future Features
+  * Collapsed menu for smaller screens
+    * Add a function that would take user to top of the screen

+If Rabbithole wasn't a fictional company, I'd add features like:
+  * Make the cards in games section actual links that would take the user to another page with more details and updates about the games, or an actual game website.
+    * A blog, or a newsfeed of some sort.

 ---